carbon-design-system/stylelint-plugin-carbon-tokens/README.md

     {
       ignoreValues: ["/transparent|inherit/"],
       includeProps: ["/color/", "/shadow/", "border"],
+      acceptCarbonColorTokens: false,
+      acceptIbmColorTokens: false,
     },
   ]",
   }
 }
 ```

-NOTE: ignoreValues and includeProps accept an array of strings and/or Regex.
+### ignoreValues and includeProps

+Accept an array of strings and/or Regex.

 Other valid values for use in ignoreValues and includeProps are:

 - [] which indicates default values specified internally
 - ["*"] also indicates default values specified internally
 - ["a", "*"] "a" plus default values specified internally

+### acceptCarbonColorTokens

+Default is false, permits color tokens from @carbon/color/scss mixin carbon--colors.

+### acceptIbmColorTokens

+Default is false, permits color tokens from @carbon/color/scss mixin ibm--colors.

 ## Details